tobydriscoll/udmath305/src/_build/html/_sources/first_linear/modeling.md

 Numerically you need to know three things to completely know the solution: the initial temperature, the decay rate $k$, and the environmental temperature $E$.
 If a word problem gives you any three pieces of relevant information, you need to convert them into these three values.

-::::{admonition,dropdown,tip} Example
+::::{admonition,tip} Example
-> A mug of coffee at 90 C is put in a room kept at 20 C. After 10 minutes the coffee has cooled by $7$ C. When will the coffee reach 60 C?
+A mug of coffee at 90 C is put in a room kept at 20 C. After 10 minutes the coffee has cooled by $7$ C. When will the coffee reach 60 C?

+:::{admonition,dropdown,note,solution}
 In terms of the notation above, we have $E=20$, $T(0)=90$, and $T(10)=90-7=83$.
 The cooling rate is not yet known.
 So we have $x(t)=T(t)-20$ and the IVP

 ```{math}